BastienLacave/CTLearn-Manager/docs/source/1createModels.rst

 1. Creating CTLearn Model Managers
 ==================================

-The first step is to create your ``ctlearn_model_index`` file.
+The first step is to create your ``ctlearn_model_index`` file (the Manager will create it for you if it does not exist).
 It is a HDF5 file containing a table per model.
 It contains one table per model, regardless of the task it is used for.
 The ``parameters`` table contains the general information about your model, such as its name, directory, reconstruction task, channels, telescopes, and training epochs.
 Other tables store the training and testing data, the IRFs, and the DL2 files for MC and real data.
 That way, CTLearn Manager can easily retrieve all relevant data for the plots and IRF production explained below, without the user needing to remember.